carldubois/bigiq-cm-restapi-reference/markdown/t_view_status_of_ltm_objects.md

 ```
 > **Note:**
 > - This is a record of statistics since the last collection time.
 See *lastRefreshMicros.value* for a unix timestamp representing the last time statistics were collected for this object's device.
-> - There are many additional statistics collected, what is shown is a subset.
 > - *status.availabilityState* will indicate if the virtual server's pool has been marked available by monitors attached to the virtual server's pool, pool members or nodes.
+> - The location of these statistics may change in the future.

 ### Walk From Virtual Server To Nodes